okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 ### App context in email templates

 Identity Engine makes the app context available when a user enters an authentication flow.
 Find context variables in our email templates.
-The variables allow customers to dynamically customize email style and content based on the app that triggers an email notification.
+These variables allow customers to dynamically customize email style and content based on the app that triggers an email notification.

 See [Customize email notifications > Use app context](/docs/guides/custom-email/main/#use-app-context).